HomeBlogTAFE vs University in Australia: Which Path Suits Your Migration Goals?

 Cost and Duration

 But here's why many Africans still choose university: the earning potential and skilled migration pathways are stronger.
 Once you graduate, you're eligible for a graduate visa (subclass 485), which gives you significant time to find work experience and transition to permanent residency.
-As of November 2023, the subclass 485 graduate visa duration is 4 years for bachelor's degree holders, 5 years for master's degree holders, and 6 years for doctorate holders — a substantial improvement over the old 18-24 month window.
+Since 1 July 2024, the subclass 485 graduate visa gives 2 years for bachelor's and master's-by-coursework holders, and 3 years for master's-by-research and doctorate holders, with extra time available in regional areas through a second 485.

 University and Permanent Residency